danielsobrado/CCDAK-Exam-Questions/CLI/Questions1.md

 Statement D is incorrect because the instances do not consume messages in a round-robin fashion.
 Each instance is assigned specific partitions and consumes messages only from those partitions.

+## Question 5

+How can you create a topic named "test" with 3 partitions and a replication factor of 2 using the Kafka CLI?

+A. kafka-topics.sh --create --zookeeper localhost:2181 --topic test --partitions 3 --replication-factor 2
+B. kafka-topics.sh --create --bootstrap-server localhost:9092 --topic test --partitions 3 --replication-factor 2
+C. kafka-console-producer.sh --broker-list localhost:9092 --topic test --partitions 3 --replication-factor 2
+D. kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --partitions 3 --replication-factor 2

+**Answer:** B

+**Explanation:**
+To create a topic using the Kafka CLI, you should use the `kafka-topics.sh` command with the `--create` option.
+The `--bootstrap-server` option is used to specify the Kafka broker(s) to connect to, while `--zookeeper` is deprecated.
+The `--partitions` and `--replication-factor` options are used to set the desired number of partitions and replication factor for the topic.

+## Question 6

+Which command can you use to list all the topics in a Kafka cluster?

+A. kafka-topics.sh --list --zookeeper localhost:2181
+B. kafka-topics.sh --list --bootstrap-server localhost:9092
+C. kafka-console-producer.sh --list --broker-list localhost:9092
+D. kafka-console-consumer.sh --list --bootstrap-server localhost:9092

+**Answer:** B

+**Explanation:**
+To list all the topics in a Kafka cluster, you should use the `kafka-topics.sh` command with the `--list` option.
+The `--bootstrap-server` option is used to specify the Kafka broker(s) to connect to.
+The `--zookeeper` option is deprecated in newer versions of Kafka.

+## Question 7

+How can you describe the configuration of a topic named "test" using the Kafka CLI?

+A. kafka-topics.sh --describe --topic test --zookeeper localhost:2181
+B. kafka-topics.sh --describe --topic test --bootstrap-server localhost:9092
+C. kafka-configs.sh --describe --entity-type topics --entity-name test --zookeeper localhost:2181
+D. kafka-configs.sh --describe --entity-type topics --entity-name test --bootstrap-server localhost:9092

+**Answer:** D

+**Explanation:**
+To describe the configuration of a topic, you should use the `kafka-configs.sh` command with the `--describe` option.
+The `--entity-type` option should be set to "topics", and the `--entity-name` option should be set to the name of the topic.
+The `--bootstrap-server` option is used to specify the Kafka broker(s) to connect to, while `--zookeeper` is deprecated.

+## Question 8

+Which Kafka CLI command is used to produce messages to a topic?

+A. kafka-console-producer.sh
+B. kafka-console-consumer.sh
+C. kafka-topics.sh
+D. kafka-configs.sh

+**Answer:** A

+**Explanation:**
+To produce messages to a topic using the Kafka CLI, you should use the `kafka-console-producer.sh` command.
+This command reads input from the console and publishes it to the specified Kafka topic.
+You need to provide the `--bootstrap-server` or `--broker-list` option to specify the Kafka broker(s) to connect to, and the `--topic` option to specify the topic to produce messages to.

+## Question 9

+How can you consume messages from the beginning of a topic named "test" using the Kafka CLI?

+A. kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning
+B. kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test
+C. kafka-console-producer.sh --bootstrap-server localhost:9092 --topic test --from-beginning
+D. kafka-console-producer.sh --bootstrap-server localhost:9092 --topic test

+**Answer:** A

+**Explanation:**
+To consume messages from the beginning of a topic using the Kafka CLI, you should use the `kafka-console-consumer.sh` command with the `--from-beginning` option.
+This option tells the consumer to start consuming from the earliest available offset in the topic.
+The `--bootstrap-server` option is used to specify the Kafka broker(s) to connect to, and the `--topic` option is used to specify the topic to consume from.

+## Question 10

+What is the purpose of the `--group` option in the `kafka-console-consumer.sh` command?

+A. To specify the consumer group ID for the console consumer
+B. To specify the number of consumer instances in the group
+C. To specify the list of topics to consume from
+D. To specify the bootstrap server for the consumer

+**Answer:** A

+**Explanation:**
+The `--group` option in the `kafka-console-consumer.sh` command is used to specify the consumer group ID for the console consumer.
+If not specified, the console consumer will join a random consumer group.
+Specifying a group ID allows multiple consumer instances to coordinate and distribute the partitions of a topic among themselves for parallel consumption.